JamesSkemp/words/content/post/new-log-parser-plus-web-site-design.md

 +++
-title = "New Log Parser Plus Web site design" summary = "I've been putting it off long enough - LogParserPlus.com now has a new design in place." draft = false comments = true date = "2011-05-22T12:40:00-05:00"
+title = "New Log Parser Plus Web site design" description = "I've been putting it off long enough - LogParserPlus.com now has a new design in place." draft = false comments = true date = "2011-05-22T12:40:00-05:00"